jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 The goal is Apple's ecosystem applied to our economy; medical records flowing seamlessly between doctor's office, pharmacy, and your phone—not through centralized control, but through independent yet standardized programs that are free to change.
 Like bees and flowers co-evolving, this framework enables technologies to evolve, and their users to thrive, through effortless interactions with one another.

-**understand yourself → learn to use different tools → work effectively with others**
+`Understand yourself → Learn to use different tools → Work effectively with others`

 ## Opening Quotes

-_Man is a tool-making animal._
+_"Man is a tool-making animal."_

 Benjamin Franklin

-_We become what we behold.
-We shape our tools and thereafter our tools shape us._
+_"We become what we behold.
+We shape our tools and thereafter our tools shape us."_

 Marshall McLuhan

-_It is not the strongest of the species that survives, nor the most intelligent that survives.
-It is the one that is most adaptable to change._
+_"It is not the strongest of the species that survives, nor the most intelligent that survives.
+It is the one that is most adaptable to change."_

 Often attributed to Charles Darwin